General Library Use

 - Relationship to the Eureka College curriculum.

 Only those books that meet the criteria of the Selection Policy will be added to the library’s collection.
-Textbooks are not acceptable additions to the collection because they become dated very quickly.
+Old textbooks are not acceptable additions to the collection because they become dated very quickly.
 The library will acknowledge all substantive gifts.
-If a gift book does not meet the criteria for inclusion in the library collection, the Library Director (and, if appropriate, the Development Officer or other campus personnel) will decide whether to return the gift or make some other disposition of it.
+If a gift book does not meet the criteria for inclusion in the library collection, a librarian (and, if appropriate, Development Office personnel) will decide whether to return the gift or make some other disposition of it.